Salisbury railway station, Adelaide: History

-In March 1978, all non-metropolitan railways in South Australia were sold to the Federal Government and placed under the control of Australian National (AN).
+In March 1978, all non-metropolitan railways in South Australia were sold to the federal government and placed under the control of Australian National (AN).
 Railways in the metropolitan area were retained by the State Government owned State Transport Authority (STA).
 The lines through Salisbury and on to Gawler remained with the STA, since they were part of the suburban system.
 AN had responsibility for the Port Pirie line from Salisbury Junction northwards, but needed to run its trains over STA tracks between Adelaide and Salisbury.

 In 1982, AN converted the broad gauge Salisbury Junction to Port Pirie line to standard gauge (and diverted it to Crystal Brook at the northern end).
 A new standard gauge line was built through the Salisbury station area, completely separate from the broad gauge tracks and passing west of the Gawler line platforms.
 This was a single line, with no platform or any other infrastructure provided at Salisbury.
 This is still the situation at Salisbury today, although ownership and responsibilities have now transferred from AN to the Australian Rail Track Corporation and from the STA to Adelaide Metro.

 On 17 December 1985, Salisbury station was opened as a major bus/rail interchange by State Premier John Bannon and Federal Minister for Transport Peter Morris.
 This was the second purpose-built transport interchange in the Adelaide metropolitan area (the first had been at Noarlunga Centre).
 The historic stone 1857 building on the down (west) platform, which also included a signal box, was demolished when the standard gauge line opened.
 The station retained a staffed ticket and information office until (circa 2005?) at which time it was closed.

-In October 2002, the level crossing on Park Terrace, immediately south of the station platforms was the scene of a fatal collision between The Ghan, several cars and a bus.
-Since then, buses to and from the bus interchange have been re-routed away from the level crossing and locking pedestrian gates installed.
+On 24 October 2002, the level crossing on Park Terrace, immediately south of the station platforms, was the scene of a fatal collision between The Ghan, several motor cars and a bus.
+Since then, buses to and from the bus interchange have been re-routed away from the level crossing and locking pedestrian gates have been installed.
 This is the first installation of this type of level crossing protection in South Australia.

 In 2017, ticket validation gates were installed at the station to combat fare evasion, and were activated on September 11.
 Similar gates were installed some time ago at Adelaide station, and have been proposed for Noarlunga Centre.